 Perfumery note: top note.

-Scent: fresh, fruity, sweet.
+Scent: fresh, fruity, bitter.

 Ingredients (INCI): Citrus Nobilis (Mandarin Orange) Peel Oil, Limonene*, Linalool*.